Ren (South Korean singer): Pre-debut

 Ren was accepted into Pledis Entertainment after auditioning in 2010.
 Prior to debuting, Ren appeared as a back-up dancer in After School Blue's "Wonder Boy" in 2011.
 He participated in Pledis Entertainment's Christmas single "Love Letter" and was also featured in an alternate music video for the song as a member of Pledis Boys.
-He performed with After School with the rest of Pledis Boys, now dubbed "After School Boys", at the SBS Gayo Daejeon.
+He performed with After School with the rest of Pledis male trainees, dubbed "After School Boys", at the SBS Gayo Daejeon.